zeineldin/vagrant-ansible-docker-project/README.md

 5. Application shall serve HTTP and be available on host's 127.0.0.1:8080

    To run this project (you must have vagrant installed)

-1. clone the project
+A. clone the project

-2. run 'vagrant up;
+B. run 'vagrant up;